cfmaniac/CF-Expose/README.md

 Installation
 =======
-Adobe ColdFusion 9+ (Will Not work with Railo, Currently) The Best way to Install CF-Expose is to do the Following:
+Adobe ColdFusion 9+ (Will Not work with Railo or Lucee, Currently).

+The Best way to Install CF-Expose is to do the Following:

 Make a Mapping to /cfexpose in CFAdmin under Mappings